Laptop: Accessories

+External equipment

 Docking station

 A docking station (sometimes referred to simply as a dock) is a laptop accessory that contains multiple ports and in some cases expansion slots or bays for fixed or removable drives.
 A laptop connects and disconnects to a docking station, typically through a single large proprietary connector.
-A docking station is an especially popular laptop accessory in a corporate computing environment, due to a possibility of a docking station transforming a laptop into a full-featured desktop replacement, yet allowing for its easy release.
+A docking station is an especially popular laptop accessory in a corporate computing environment, due to the possibility of a docking station transforming a laptop into a full-featured desktop replacement, yet allowing for its easy release.
 This ability can be advantageous to "road warrior" employees who have to travel frequently for work, and yet who also come into the office.
 If more ports are needed, or their position on a laptop is inconvenient, one can use a cheaper passive device known as a port replicator.
 These devices mate to the connectors on the laptop, such as through USB or FireWire.